sandhiyasukumaran/imdbMoviesDSAI/README.md

 |18|Milos Forman| INTP |
 |19|Akira Kurosawa| INFJ |

-Observations: all of them have "N" in their personalities, which is the intuitive element.
+Observations: almost all of them (except for one - Steven Spielberg) have "N" in their personalities, which is the intuitive element.
 # Results

 # Beyond our Course: